Xiaojing (Ruby) Fu

 I am a geoscientist who studies multiphase and multicomponent flows in porous media through phase-field modeling and high-resolution simulations.
 My work seeks to unravel the complex coupling between multicomponent thermodynamics (phase transitions) and multiphase hydrodynamics (flow instabilities) in geologic multiphase mixtures, and provides mechanistic understanding of their nonequilibrium behaviors.
 I hope to apply these understandings to advance our predictive capability of multiphase systems in Earth science applications, including sustainable use of fossil fuels through subsurface carbon storage, methane production from gas hydrates and prediction of natural geohazards such as volcanic eruptions and thawing permafrost.

-I am currently a postdoctoral associate at Juanes research group.
 I obtained my PhD in Civil & Environmental Engineering from MIT in June 2017 with Prof. Ruben Juanes.
 Prior to my PhD, I received my MS in Computation for Design & Optimization from MIT in 2015 and BS in Applied Mathematics & Statistics from Clarkson University (Potsdam, NY) in 2011.
-Starting summer of 2018, I will be a Miller Research Fellow at UC Berkeley supervised by Prof. Michael Manga.

 Pore-scale modeling of phase change in porous media;